-This nest which now supports eaglets continues to be monitored.
 UBCPT is planning a new development across the street from Ross Drive.
 Prior to this, the Province of BC along with Handcock Foundation were encouraging UBCPT to temporarily close this nest and encourage the pair to move to the constructed nest.
+A wildlife permit for this coning was submitted on June 30th, 2022 and issued on September 2nd.
+UBCPT has indicated that the nest coning will proceed upon receipt of the accepted wildlife permit as construction on Ross Drive and Birney Avenue will be proceeding.
+The cone must be installed before September 15th to ensure that the adult eagles are absent from the area and have not returned to the nest.
 This closure would extend until construction is complete at which time it would be made available again.